couscousdude/discard/README.md

 ## Tech stack

 discard's core tech stack is Svelte + SvelteKit.
-Svelte is a new web framework which offloads most of the overhead associated with web frameworks to the compile step, leaving you with a tiny bundle size (oftentimes less than just the size of `react` and `react-dom`)!
+Svelte is a framework which offloads most of the overhead associated with web frameworks to the compile step, leaving you with a tiny bundle size (oftentimes less than just the size of `react` and `react-dom`)!
+We are also using PostgreSQL and `Prisma` as the ORM.
+For authentication, we are planning to use `auth.js/sveltekit`.

 ## How do I use it?

-discard does not itself provide any service.
-Instead, it's meant to be a site that you hack yourself to add your cards and features.
-This assumes you have a basic knowledge of TypeScript and Svelte.
-At the most basic level, you can simply replace the placeholder cards with your own.
+discard is currently heavily work-in-progress, and most of its features are non-functional.
+Once basic functionality is established, you will be able to access it on its website (or self-host it, using your own API keys)